Tornado touches down near Chicago's O'Hare airport, disrupting hundreds of flights

 “There’s a certain panic when you’re watching a TV screen and everything is in red … but the hope is that the damage is minimal,” he said.

-The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County and a trained weather spotter saying trees were uprooted and roofs blown off in Cook County, where Chicago is located.
+The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County northwest of Chicago.
+Huntley Battalion Chief Mike Pierce told ABC-7-TV that firefighters and other emergency services were responding to downed power lines, trees and tree branches, and that power outages had been reported.
+Building damage appeared to be concentrated around two apartment buildings, he said.

+More than 10,000 customers lost power in the region, according to poweroutage.us.

+In Hodgkins, southwest of Chicago, police said storm damage and debris was found on the north end of town, near a shopping center.

 Earlier Wednesday, the weather service's Storm Prediction Center had said there was an enhanced risk for severe weather, including tornadoes in northern Illinois, including Chicago.